 Bill is selling a superb eight day striking table clock over the festive period.
 We also have on sale a blonde oak eight day longcase clock with a beautifully engraved silver dial and a small oak 30 hour hooded wall clock.
 Also available is one of the last clocks ever made by Richard Comber, an oak eight day longcase clock with a painted dial incorporating a moon face and a date.
 Bill even has a 30 hour hooded wall clock that is as yet unrestored.
 It’s very unusually in a painted pine case.

-Included in his range of antique clocks at his exclusive Christmas clock exhibition, will be a number of good early lantern clocks which are one of Bill’s particular passions.
+Included in his range of vintage clocks at his exclusive Christmas clock exhibition, will be a number of good early lantern clocks which are one of Bill’s particular passions.
 Some of these clocks have now lasted over 400 years, predating the time when clocks had a pendulum and from an era when only the prosperous could afford a clock.

 Bill will feature a lantern clock by made by Thomas Barrett in 1695 which is a great example of early Lewes clock-making.
 There is also an extensive library of social history including original copies of the Sussex Advertiser dating back to 1800s.